modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 `]]
 ```

 Look familiar?
 It's very similar to getResourcesTag, described above in our Section page.
 This time, getPage is wrapping the [getArchives](/extras/archivist "Archivist") snippet, and saying that we want to grab posts in Resources 34 and 35 (our Section pages).
-We'll set the result to a placeholder called 'archives' which we reference later.
+We'll set the result to a placeholder called "archives" which we reference later.

 Then, below that, we add a few placeholders that show the current browsing month and year.
 And finally, we have our pagination.
 Cool!
 We're done with that.
-Our Resource, for reference purposes, we'll say has an ID of **30**.
+Our Resource, for reference purposes, we'll say has an ID of 30.

 ### Setting up the Archivist Widget

 Okay, so now you've got a Resource to browse archives in, but you need some way of generating the months that lists posts.
-That's actually pretty simple - somewhere on your site (say, in your footer, put this nice little bit:
+That's actually pretty simple!
+Put this nice little bit in your footer:

 ```php
 <h3>Archives</h3>